AstroTechies/astroneermodding/docs/standards/metadatav2.rst

    - A link to the homepage of the mod, a web page where users can go to to find more information about the mod or the author of the mod.
    - This field is represented as a string, and is OPTIONAL, defaulting to an empty string.

+-  ``enable_ue4ss``

+   - Whether or not this mod uses UE4SS.
+   - If specified, a directory named "UE4SS" SHOULD be placed at the root of the .pak mod file containing the files of the UE4SS mod to load in-game.
+The .pak mod file MAY still contain .uasset files as needed.
+   - This field is represented as a boolean, and is OPTIONAL, defaulting to ``false``.

 -  ``download``

    - An object with fields defining how to auto-update the mod.